HIGHLIGHTING SEVERE FAILURES WITHIN TEES, ESK & WEAR VALLEY NHS FOUNDATION TRUST

 Please 'follow' us on our various social media accounts to be kept up to date with any advances in our campaign for a public inquiry and upcoming fundraising events.

 I confirm that I am happy to share my story and be contacted by the Rebuild Trust Team and confirm that I am happy for my data to be stored in line with GDPR Regulations.
-I confirm that I would like my details and story shared with Watson Woodhouse Solicitors and would like them to contact me with further information and confirm that I am happy for my data to be stored in line with GDPR Regulations.*
+I confirm that I would like my details and story shared with Ison Harrison Solicitors and would like them to contact me with further information and confirm that I am happy for my data to be stored in line with GDPR Regulations.*

 * Indicates required fields